muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "Anyways, Mikay asked me to make some food for you in the morning since he went to bed pretty late last night.
 What do you usually eat for breakfast?"
 Phanna asked as if completely unaware of how I felt.

 "I... don't think I want anything to eat after seeing this..."
-I lemented.
+I lamented.

 "Perfect!
 I was hoping for that answer.
 I'll be off to bed now."
 Phanna hummed happily as he took off towards his room.